Shop With Confidence: FREE Growing & Glowing Promise

 Firefly on a Yellow Flower

 Firefly populations are on the decline around the world due to the same issues facing other creatures struggling with habitat loss, light pollution, and pesticide use.
-If you have kids and a Children’s Garden, enjoy sitting outside in your yard in the cooler summer evenings, enhance a Moon Gardens, or just want another way to make your landscape more magical, then you need to help support Fireflies!
+If you have kids and a Children’s Garden, enjoy sitting outside in your yard in the cooler summer evenings, enhance a Moon Garden, or just want another way to make your landscape more magical, then you need to help support Fireflies!

-With just a few easy steps and some consideration for the beneficial pollinators and creates living in your own backyard, you too can enjoy seeing more and more of these unique insects appear!
+With just a few easy steps and some consideration for the beneficial pollinators and creatures living in your own backyard, you too can enjoy seeing more and more of these unique insects appear!
 If not for you, then for the enjoyment of future generations!

 Just remember that if you do catch a few Fireflies this summer, just be sure to handle them with clean fingers (no lotion or bug spray on them) and release them after an hour so they can get back to what they do best - making more Fireflies!